a-parida12/NumericalMethods/README.md

 * Created for Workshop at Amrita School of Engineering, Bengaluru

 ## Contents
+* Intro to Python
+* Intro to Numpy
 * Explicit Methods for ODEs
 * Implicit Methods for ODEs
 * Stationary PDEs